file-format/Products/content/en/audio/python/librosa/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Extract Audio Feature using Python</h2>
 <p>The open source Python library Librosa gives software developers the capability to load and extract audio features inside their own apps using Python commands.
-There are various ways to extract features from audio data, such as zero-crossing rate, spectral roll-off frequency, Mel-frequency cepstral coefficients (MFCC), Chroma Frequencies and many more.</p>
+There are various ways to extract features from audio data, such as zero-crossing rate, spectral roll-off frequency, Mel-frequency Cepstral Coefficients (MFCC), Chroma Frequencies and many more.</p>

 {{< /SinglePage/PageBody/features/text >}}